mimisha25/folder-management-top/README.md

 CLOUDINARY_API_SECRET='secret'
 ```
 11. Start the application:
-- The application run on port 8080 by default.
+- The application run on port 8080 by default in development mode.
 Please, specify your port in .env file DB_PORT=custom port:
-- Then run the application:
+- Then run the application in development mode, if it is production mode please set up required parametrs for it:
 ```
 npm run dev
 ```

 ## Deployment ✅
 The application is deployed on Render.
-Please, visit the live website here: [Live Application](link)
+Please, visit the live website here: [Live Application](https://folder-management.onrender.com)

 ## License ©